-Mayo Clinic School of Health Sciences offers the one-year Occupational Therapy Dysphagia Fellowship at Mayo Clinic's campus in Rochester, Minnesota.
+Mayo Clinic School of Health Sciences offers the 54-week Occupational Therapy Dysphagia Fellowship at Mayo Clinic's campus in Rochester, Minnesota.
 The fellowship is designed to significantly advance your preparation as a provider of patient and client care services in the clinical practice area of dysphagia.

 The Occupational Therapy Dysphagia Fellowship includes activities that promote your continued integration of practice, research and scholarly inquiry consistent with the fellowship's mission and philosophy.
 As a fellow, you must be a licensed occupational therapist.
 You will receive a stipend and benefit package including medical, vision and dental insurance, paid time off, and continuing education.

 - Independent patient care